questdb/questdb.io/docs/guidePSQL.md

 ---
 id: guidePSQL
-title: How to connect QuestDB to PSQL (aplha)
+title: How to connect QuestDB to PSQL (alpha)
 sidebar_label: Postgres Wire (alpha)
 ---